Adopting a child

 Adopting a child from overseas can be complicated legally.
 If you want to adopt a child from another country you have to be assessed and approved as for an agency adoption.
 You should contact your local authority or other registered adoption service.
 You should also find out if the country from which you want to adopt allows inter-country adoptions.

-You can get more information and advice from the Intercountry Adoption Centre (IAC).
-The IAC runs a helpline for prospective adopters.
-Details can be found on the IAC website at www.icacentre.org.uk.
+You can get more information and advice from the Intercountry Adoption Centre (IAC) website who also run a helpline for prospective adopters.

-The Scottish Government also has useful information about intercountry adoption on its website at www.gov.scot, including a guide to intercountry adoption, links to more information about different countries' procedures and contact details of local adoption agencies in Scotland.
+The mygov.scot website has useful information about intercountry adoption including a guide to intercountry adoption, links to more information about different countries' procedures and contact details of local adoption agencies in Scotland.

 An agency cannot charge a fee for arranging the adoption of a child.
 Other costs could include a police check and sometimes court fees.